How to Detect a Good Company Culture

 When you think about the best job you’ve ever had, what comes to mind?
 It’s not likely the pay or the commute, or even the job stability.
 Instead, there’s a good chance that what you remember most are the camaraderie you had with your coworkers and the energy and atmosphere of the office.

-It’s no wonder, then, that a recent Korn Ferry survey shows that one of the biggest reasons people choose to make job moves is based on a company’s culture.
-The survey found that 63% of respondents said the most important factor when deciding to change jobs was the mission and values of the firm.
+It’s no wonder, then, that company culture is one of the biggest drivers in career moves.
+According to a recent survey by Korn Ferry, 38% of professionals who plan to find a new job in 2020 say they want to leave because their current employer doesn't support their values.
+Another Korn Ferry survey found that 63% of respondents said the most important factor when deciding to change jobs was the mission and values of the firm.
 That response handily beat out factors including career progression (14%) and benefits and pay (12%).

 But understanding a company’s culture isn’t always easy from an hour-long interview, or even a series of hour-long interviews.
 That’s especially true of weaker cultures, where interviewers may try and hide the reality of the workplace experience.
 Here’s how to draw back the curtain on what life really looks like inside a firm’s walls—before you decide to work within them.